huggingface/blog/decision-transformers.md

 ## Conclusion

-The integration of the Decision Transformer model is just one of the tools we're building.
-But, we want to support more use cases and tools from the Deep Reinforcement Learning community.
-It would be great to hear your feedback on the Decision Transformer model, and more generally anything we can build with you that would be useful for RL.
+In addition to Decision Transformers, we want to support more use cases and tools from the Deep Reinforcement Learning community.
+Therefore, it would be great to hear your feedback on the Decision Transformer model, and more generally anything we can build with you that would be useful for RL.
 Feel free to **[reach out to us](mailto:thomas.simonini@huggingface.co)**.

 ## What’s next?